top of page

 Disclaimer

-IceBridge Financial Management (IFM) provides independent, fee-based strategic advisory services for owner-led and cross-border businesses.
-IFM is not a registered broker-dealer, investment adviser, or insurance provider, and all services offered are strictly advisory only, on a flat-fee or retainer basis.
+IceBridge Financial Management (IFM) provides independent, flat-fee family office advisory services.
+IFM is not a registered broker-dealer, investment adviser, or insurance provider.
+All services are advisory-only and provided on a project or retainer basis, and are never tied to assets under management, transactions, or product placement.

-Any investment, money management, or fiduciary services are provided exclusively through IceBridge Financial Group (IFG), a registered fiduciary, or other licensed partners, as disclosed.
-IFM is not affiliated with The Leaders Group, Inc., or any other financial institution, unless explicitly stated.
+Any investment management, fiduciary, or execution services are provided exclusively through IceBridge Financial Group, LLC (IFG), a registered fiduciary, or through other appropriately licensed third-party partners, if and when engaged by the client.
+IFM is not affiliated with The Leaders Group, Inc., or any other financial institution unless explicitly disclosed.

-The content on this site is derived from sources believed to be accurate.
-It is not intended as tax, legal, or investment advice.
-Please consult your legal, tax, or financial advisor regarding your individual circumstances.
+The content on this site is provided for general informational purposes only and is derived from sources believed to be reliable.
+It does not constitute legal, tax, investment, or other professional advice.
+Clients should consult their own legal, tax, or financial advisors regarding their specific circumstances.

-Nothing on this site constitutes an offer to purchase or sell securities, insurance, or other financial products.
-All terms, rates, and benefits are governed by the actual agreements or governing documents of the product, not by information on this site.
+Nothing on this site constitutes an offer, solicitation, or recommendation to buy or sell securities, insurance, or other financial products.
+Any such products or services are governed solely by their respective agreements and offering documents.

 Notice for Non-U.S. Visitors

-This site is intended for U.S. residents only.
+This site is intended for U.S. residents.
 Visitors outside the United States should not rely on this information, as local laws and regulations may differ.
-IFM reserves the right to require proof of U.S. residence before providing advisory materials.
+IFM reserves the right to require proof of U.S. residency prior to providing advisory materials.

 Experience matters